It should be noted that, pursuant to the Decision, an impact on the installation’s allocation of EUAs have, generally, three categories of events:

 3) the change to an installation’s activity level (Article 23 of the Decision).

-The draft of Commission Decision determining transitional Union-wide rules for the harmonised free allocation of emission allowances pursuant to Article 10a of Directive 2003/87/EC is currently in the comitology procedure as approved by Climate Change Committee and awaiting for a decision of the European Parliament (hereinafter referred to as: “Decision”).
+The Commission’s Decision determining transitional Union-wide rules for the harmonised free allocation of emission allowances pursuant to Article 10a of Directive 2003/87/EC has been adopted on 27 April 2011.

 For the operators of installations (or – to be precise – sub-installations, because the Decision attributes legal effects to changes in particular sub-installations rather than installations) might be of utmost importance, which of these changes could affect their allocations of CO2 allowances.
 It seems to be really necessary to bear in mind all these detailed formulas when planning production and potential investments.
 Obviously – it relates only to these of installations, which fall under the scope of the Decision.